Founder/Executive Director – Younyoung (Younnie) Wall

-Gelsomina Min Meglino, violin & piano, 9th grade at Regents School of Austin
+Gelsomina Min Meglino, violin & piano, 10th grade at Westlake High School

-Daniel Meglino, cello & piano, 7th grade at Regents School of Austin
+Daniel Meglino, cello & piano, 8th grade at Hill Country Middle School

-Jaynie Lee, piano, 5th grade at Doss Elementary School
+Jaynie Lee, piano, 6th grade at Kealing Middle School

 Eliana Lee, cello & piano, student at SMU